← Back to Insights

 What this means for founders

 For founders building tech products, this tension is amplified.
-AI has lowered the barrier to building something, which is great, but it has also flooded the market with half formed ideas and copycat tools.
-Speed is now no longer the differentiator and "first to market" carries little weight.
-What is a differentiator is product market fit and clarity as to where you're headed.
-Founders need to learn where AI truly gives them an edge and where it creates false confidence.
+AI has lowered the barrier to building something, but it has also flooded the market with half-formed ideas.
+Speed is no longer the differentiator.
+What is a differentiator is product-market fit and clarity about where you're headed.

 Closing thoughts

 If anything, AI is forcing a reset.
-It's changing work, culture and expectations.
-The winners who will claim victory in time to come will be those founders & businesses who see both sides of the coin and build with a clear head rather than hype.
+It's changing work, culture, and expectations.
+The winners will be those founders and businesses who see both sides of the coin and build with a clear head rather than hype.

 MOHARA